nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-lists-and-directories.md

 *   Custom directory relying on Directory Connector to map a remote service
 *   Multi-directory that allow to combine several directories into a single one.

-One of the idea behind the Directory concept is to be able to provide standard UI building blocs on top of data coming from various sources.
+One of the ideas behind the Directory concept is to be able to provide standard UI building blocks on top of data coming from various sources.

-Typically, as long as your data or service is mapped through a Directory model :
+Typically, as long as your data or services are mapped through a Directory model :

 *   you can access it with a standard API
 *   you can use standard widgets to reference or search an entry or a list of entries